 7. An entry written by more than one person is not eligible.

 9. Entrants assume sole responsibility for the accuracy and veracity of their essay.
 Direct quotations, borrowed ideas, and factual assertions that are not common knowledge shall be cited to the information source.
 Citations and bibliography, where used, should follow the current edition of either the Chicago Manual of Style or the MLA Handbook.

-10. Each entry shall be accompanied by the author's full name and contact information valid during the months of December 2015 and January 2016, including postal address, e-mail address, and a telephone number.
+10. Each entry shall be accompanied by the author's full name and contact information valid during the months of December 2018 and January to March 2019, including postal address, e-mail address, and a telephone number.
 Each entry shall also include:

 - a biographical sketch not exceeding 50 words,